molecule/molecule.github.io/index.md

 newsfeed:
     -
         content: Very lucky to be able to work from home starting today!
-Stay safe.
+Stay safe during this coronavirus pandemic.
         date: 13 Mar 2020
     -
         content: This semester I'm so excited to be teaching Critical Making alongside my advisor Eric Paulos!!!